daattali/daattali.github.io/draft-shiny-data-storage.md

 If the data you want to save is structured and rectangular, storing it in a table would be a good option.
 Loosely defined, structured data means that each observation has the same fixed fields, and rectangular data means that all observations contain the same number of fields and fit into a nice 2D matrix.
 A *data.frame* is a great example of such data, and thus data.frames are ideal candidates to be stored in tables such as relational databases.

 Structured data must have some *schema* that defines what the data fields are.
-In a *data.frme*, the number and names of the columns can be thought of as the schema.
+In a *data.frame*, the number and names of the columns can be thought of as the schema.
 In tables with a header row, the header row can be thought of as the schema.

 Structured data can be stored in a table either in a relational database (such as SQLite or MySQL) or in any other table-hosting service such as Google Sheets.
 If you have experience with database interfaces in other languages, you should note that R does not currently have support for prepared statements, so any SQL statements have to be constructed manually.
 One advantage of using a relational database is that with most databases it's safe to have multiple users using the database concurrently without running into race conditions thanks to [transaction support](https://en.wikipedia.org/wiki/Database_transaction).

-### SQLite (**local**) {#sqlite}
+### 4. SQLite (**local**) {#sqlite}

 SQLite is a very simple and light-weight relational database that is very easy to set up.
 SQLite is serverless, which means it stores the database locally on the same machine that is running the shiny app.
 You can use the [RSQLite](https://github.com/rstats-db/RSQLite) pacakge to interact with SQLite from R. To connect to a SQLite database in R, the only information you need to provide is the location of the database file.